What's Leverage in Indices Trading?

 The more stock indices leverage you use the greater the profit or loss

-The less stock indices leverage you use the lesser the profit or loss
+The less stock indices trading leverage that you use the lesser the profits or losses

-It is therefore better to use less indices trading leverage so as to minimize the risks involved.
+It is therefore better to use less indices trading leverage so that to minimize the risks involved.
 The higher the stock indices leverage used the higher the risk.
-This is one of the Indices Trading indices trading leverage rules not to trade with more than 5:1 leverage.
+This is one of the Indices trading leverage rules not to trade with more than 5:1 leverage.

-In Indices Trading indices trading leverage rules: It is always advisable to stay below 10:1 which is still high, most professional money managers use 2:1 in their Indices Trading account.
+In Indices trading leverage rules: It is always advisable to stay below 10:1 which is still high, most professional money managers use 2:1 in their Indices Trading account.

-To Learn and Know More about Indices Trading Leverage and Margin - How to Read the Topics Below:
+To Learn & Know More about Indices Leverage & Margin - How to Read the Topics Below: